-The College's 2019-20 performance is strong despite the challenges associated with the college closure due to Covid-19.
-Income shortfalls for 2019-20 related primarily to the impact of Covid-19 within the Marine School commercial income.
-The college responded swiftly to these challenges to make savings and utilise available government support resulting in the college achieving an EBITDA above 4%.
+The College's 2020/21 performance is strong despite the challenges associated with the college closure due to Covid-19.
+Income shortfalls for 2020/21 related primarily to the impact of Covid-19 within the Marine School commercial income.
+The college responded swiftly to these challenges to make savings and utilise available government support resulting in the college achieving an EBITDA above 7%.
 Whilst expected income has been factored into a robust Curriculum Planning process commercial income remains key risk areas in the next academic year.

-The College governors approved a financial plan in July 2020, which sets objectives for the period to 2022.
+The College governors approved a financial plan in July 2021, which sets objectives for the period to 2023.
 The key financial objectives are:

-- Maintain an ESFA Financial Health rating of Good including an Adjusted Current Ratio of at least 1.4 in order to safeguard performance against future loan covenant requirements; - Maintain reduction in the level of ESFA subcontracted provision to no more than 5% of total income; - Review and revise the year end statutory accounts process to ensure an earlier completion of the statutory accounts; and - Continued monitoring of the possible effect of Covid-19 regarding the college achieving the financial targets set in this budget.
+- Maintain an ESFA Financial Health rating of Good including an Adjusted Current Ratio of at least 1.5 to safeguard performance against future loan covenant requirements - Maintain reduction in the level of ESFA subcontracted provision to no more than 5% of total income - Preparation to ensure the level of AEB delivery through partnerships meets the 2022-23 guidance requirements - Development of automated processes to improve efficiency and timeliness of management information - Continued monitoring of the possible effect of Covid-19 regarding the college achieving the financial targets set in this budget.